World Class Wreckin' Cru: Early career

 World Class Wreckin' Cru debuted in the nightclub Eve After Dark, owned by Alonzo Williams, an early West Coast DJ very popular in the Los Angeles area.
 In the 1970s, Williams had begun producing dance songs under the name Disco Construction, named after funk group Brass Construction.
 At his songs' popularity, Williams arranged nightclub performances.
-Initially directing its music program was Detroit-born Andre "Unknown DJ" Manuel, influenced by East Coast sounds, like Soulsonic Force, Orbit, and Scorpio.
+Initially directing its music program was Detroit-born Andre "Unknown DJ" Manuel (who would later join Comptons Most Wanted), who was influenced by East Coast sounds, like Soulsonic Force, Orbit, and Scorpio.

 As the 1980s opened, electronic funk arrived, sampling drum beats and borrowing from old-school rap.
 Disco Construction created a subgroup, the Wreckin' Cru, which was the Lonzos' roadies.
 Later, this honorific prefix World Class signified a recording group.
-Lonzo hired two local DJs—Antoine "Yella" Carraby and Andre "Dr. Dre" Young—who became the original Mix Masters for KDAY.
-Wreckin' Cru performed in various shows elsewhere in Los Angeles, too, including shows promoted by Lonzo as well as opening for New Edition.
+Lonzo hired two local DJs—Antoine "Yella" Carraby and Andre "Dr. Dre" Young—who became the original "Mix Masters" for Los Angeles radio station KDAY.
+The Wreckin' Cru performed in various shows elsewhere in Los Angeles, including shows promoted by Lonzo as well as opening for New Edition.

 Success and break up

 Alonzo Williams created the label "Kru-cut" which began releasing The Wreckin' Cru music through the mid-1980s with very minimal resources through Macola Records", a local independent record manufacturing and distributing company.
-The Cru released the single "Slice", followed by "Surgery" and a full-length album titled World Class.
+The Cru released the single "Slice", followed by "Surgery".
+By 1985 Kru-Cut had produced World Class’ debut album, World Class.
 The success of their early releases led to a major record deal with CBS/Epic Records.
+With Cli-N-Tel leaving after the first album to control his own direction in life, this left Shakespeare to step up to be the prominent MC as they signed with Epic Records.
+With this they released a string of singles and also their second album, Rapped In Romance.

-After being signed to CBS records Lonzo was asked if he had any other acts.
+After being signed to CBS records, Lonzo was asked if he had any other acts.
 After seeing Dre's cousin Jinx' group perform in a rap contest, a teenage group called C.I.A.
-(Cru' In Action) starring O'Shea "Ice Cube" Jackson, Dre's cousin Tony ‘Sir Jinx’ Wheaton and Darrell ‘K-Dee’ Johnson, who with Dre would record a demo tape called "She's a Skag".
+(Cru in Action) starring O'Shea "Ice Cube" Jackson, Dre's cousin Tony "Sir Jinx" Wheaton and Darrell "K-Dee" Johnson, who with Dre would record a demo tape called "She's a Skag".
 The group was then signed to a single deal with CBS.